-What are the health and support services available in the UK?
+Health and support services in the UK

 Here’s a lowdown on the support services available for you!

 It can be a little challenging to cope with the changes in your environment when you move to the UK for the first time.
 With a new set of customs and norms, adjusting into the culture takes a little time, and you may need some assistance to absorb it all smoothly.
 Don’t worry if you struggle to adjust, or feel alienated or unhealthy, there are a range of support services available to help you out.

 In case you get hassled at any point, you can reach out to:

 Many institutions offer a pre-arrival support guide that includes details of medical insurance available, accommodation options, strategies to budget living expenses and other necessary details to settle in.